awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/sse-troubleshooting.md

 + `PutRecords.Success`
 + `GetRecords.Success`

-For more information, see [Monitoring Streams in Amazon Kinesis Data Streams](monitoring.md)
+For more information, see [Monitoring Amazon Kinesis Data Streams](monitoring.md)